Middle Button Island National Park: Attractions and activities

 The island has an oceanic climate moderated by the surrounding sea.
 The average temperature varies between about 20 and 30 °C. The island receives much rain during the southwesterly monsoon season between June and October, and most visitors come between December and April.
 Access is available by boat from Port Blair and visitors should contact the park office for information on scuba diving facilities, entry permits, timing of visits and fees.
 There is no accommodation in the park but visitors may organise packages to sleep on board vessels, or may camp with prior permission from the park authorities.

 Flora and fauna

 The island is clad in moist deciduous forest and surrounded by sandy beaches and shallow seas with clear water.
-Some of the trees and shrubs present include the rattan palm Calamus palustris, the climbing bamboo Dinochloa andamanica and Parishia insignis, Calophyllum soulattri, Artocarpus, Canarium, Dipterocarpus grandiflorus, Dipterocarpus pilosus, Endospermum chinensis, Hopea odorata, Salmalia insignis, Sideroxylon, Aprosa villosula, Baccaurea sapida, Caryota mitis and Dinochloa palustris.
+Some of the trees and shrubs present include the rattan palm Calamus palustris, the climbing bamboo Dinochloa andamanica and Parishia insignis, Calophyllum soulattri, Artocarpus, Canarium, Dipterocarpus grandiflorus, Dipterocarpus pilosus, Endospermum chinensis, Hopea odorata, Bombax insigne, Sideroxylon, Aprosa villosula, Baccaurea sapida, Caryota mitis and Dinochloa palustris.

 Among the animals found on land are spotted deer, water lizards and monitor lizards.
 Marine fauna found in the park include dugongs, dolphins, sea turtles, fishes and many species of coral abound.
 Blue whales have been reported off the coast.